smlsvnssn/ouml/README.md

 #### ö.strToNum( str ) → Number

 A slightly more competent `parseFloat`.
 Handles spaces, commas, and the like.
 Returns `NaN` for `+/-Infinity`, though.
+Feed it for example "Debt: -1 035,50$", and it returns `-1035.5`.

 ### DOM and browser